Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 Add that to the frustration of getting a shipping label and dealing with the mailing process (who wants to go to the post office?) and you’ve got a pretty bummer experience for your customers.

-To fix this, think about things you can do to make the process simpler while reducing their costs.
+To fix this, think about the things you can do to make the process simpler while reducing costs.

 Here are a few ideas to get you started: